John Delaney was born in 1963 and served as the U.S. Representative for Maryland’s 6th Congressional District.

 He supported the bipartisan House Resolution 11 that stated the support of the House for the two-state solution to the Israeli-Palestinian conflict and objected the UN Security Council Resolution 2334 which claimed that Israel’s settlements have no legal validity.

 In 2018, he also cosponsored the United States-Israel Security Assistance Authorization Act, a legislation that supported full funding of security assistance to Israel as outlined in the 2016 U.S.-Israel Memorandum of Understanding.
+On his website, Mr. Delaney says that he will “continue to fight against efforts to cut foreign aid, including assistance we have agreed to under our 10-year Memorandum of Understanding with Israel.”

 Former Congressman Delaney criticized Senator Sanders for calling the current Israeli government led by Prime Minister Netanyahu “racist”.
 Delaney argued in a statement that “it is not productive to resort to name-calling when referring to the democratically-elected government of our closest ally in the Middle East” and added that “our alliance with Israel is 100 percent in our national interest and has always enjoyed, and must continue to enjoy, bipartisan support.”